Strategic Innovation Fund: Cultivate Grants

-This component only supports collaborative projects that are undertaken in partnership with more than one organization, collective or group of artists.
+This component only supports collaborative projects that are undertaken in partnership with one or more organization, collective or group of artists.
+Partners must be actively involved in the governance and decision-making process of the project.
 To be eligible, projects must stretch beyond a personal gain or benefit to you, your group or organization and be able to demonstrate potential impact for the broader arts sector or a broader target community.
 Partnerships are not limited to the arts sector and we encourage cross sectoral collaborations with shared investment for shared benefit.

-Eligible activities are the research, planning, development, testing, piloting, prototyping, sharing and/or implementation of projects that respond to one or more of the following key strategic areas:
+Projects must respond to one or more (maximum of 3) of the following key strategic areas:

 - Strengthening the resilience and sustainability of the arts sector, including new business and revenue models